FranzZemen/dual-build/README.md

 # Footnotes

-[npx commands can be called with or without the -p option]:  ##calling-npx-commands-with-or-without-the--p_option
+[npx commands can be called with or without the -p option]:  ##calling-npx-commands-with-or-without-the--p-option
 ## Calling npx commands with or without the -p option